 All other policies comply with placement school regulations

 If you do not have your own transport, we will ensure that you are placed in a school with strong public transport links.
-Relationships between trainees are built quickly and many support each other with lifts to twilight sessions and core training days.
-You will be responsible for the cost of the transport to your placement and to your core training days.
-Core training days are held centrally in Harrogate to support this.
+Relationships between trainees are built quickly and many support each other with lifts to twilight sessions and central training days.
+You will be responsible for the cost of the transport to your placement and to your central training days.
+Central training days are held in Harrogate to support this.

 We work closely with our partnership schools and try to place trainees either in a school with another trainee, or in a school close by so they can support one another and share ideas.
-On core learning days trainees meet up as a group and can share their classroom experiences and offer subject knowledge support to one another.
+On central training days, trainees meet up as a group and can share their classroom experiences and offer subject knowledge support to one another.

 Each trainee is treated as an individual and the course is tailor-made to meet and support individual needs.

 Trainees study together in pleasant surroundings.
-Some sessions are held in schools and most core training sessions are held in a training pavilion in the centre of Harrogate.
+Some sessions are held in schools and most central training sessions are held at Harrogate Rugby Club, which is easily accessible from Leeds, Bradford and further north to Ripon and Skipton.
 Wifi is available with a Virtual Learning Environment enabling access to training notes, professional journals and research papers.

-The SCITT Administrator and Business Manager are able to support trainees or signpost them to the appropriate place to access support.
-In addition this year, we have appointed a pastoral advisor to support trainees with mental health and well-being.
+The SCITT Programme Lead and Business Manager are able to support trainees or signpost them to the appropriate place to access support.
+We have a pastoral advisor to support trainees with mental health and well-being.
+Within school, trainees have day-to-day support from a School-Based Tutor (SBT) and also receive guidance from a Link Tutor in order to improve their teaching.

 The mentor support got me through, my mentor was there for me even on those days when she was very busy, I was amazed at how much support there was”